5 Principles of Sustainable Interior Design

 Exposure to natural light is another beneficial aspect for both physical and psychological health.
 This is especially relevant for workplaces, as natural light reduces stress and increases productivity.
 In fact, being surrounded by elements from nature (or ones that mimic nature) has a calming effect in general.
 Biophilic design is a type of design that recognizes this need to include natural elements into our buildings and interiors and aims to restore the connection between humans and nature.

 We hope that these principles will soon become paramount to design in general.
 Architects and interior designers are the creators of the spaces we live in and should always be guided by sustainable and biophilic approaches — to help take care of the environment, and simultaneously, ourselves.

 Want to know more about how to include sustainable design and materials in your next design project?
-Join us for a free webinar ‘’Innovation in materials production and building construction’’.
+Download the recording of our free webinar ‘’Innovation in materials production and building construction’’.